argusDob/magic_8_Ball/README.md

 ## Project scope

-This project is a simple Vue application that communicates with a third party via Axios library.
-The user types a question and the Server responds with an answer.
+The application allows a user to enter a question into a text box, click the submit button, and receive a prediction in response.

 ## Project functionalities